ribersec/ribersec.github.io/_posts/2020-06-30-two-weeks-into-OSCP.md

 So after i did do some of the PDF and Videos i went to the labs and figured out the IP's of the boxes and started to pentest them.
 I use autorecon which is created by Tib3rius.
 I am wellknow with the tool because i use it on HTB as well.
 <https://github.com/Tib3rius/AutoRecon>
-It is also allowd on the exam so definatly going to use it.
+It is also allowd on the exam so definitaly going to use it.

 A strong word of advise is that you should esthablish a good methodology that works for you.
 Don't follow someone's metholodogy but create one yourself.
 This is could be harder then it sounds.